raspberrypi/usbboot/Readme.md

 <a name="secure-boot"></a>
 ## Secure Boot
-Secure Boot requires the latest stable bootloader image.
+Secure Boot requires a recent bootloader stable image e.g. the version in this repository.
-WARNING: If the `revoke_devkey` option is used to revoke the ROM development key then it will not be possible to downgrade to a bootloader older than 2022-01-06 OR disable secure-boot mode.

 ### Tutorial
 Creating a secure boot system from scratch can be quite complex.
 The [secure boot tutorial](secure-boot-example/README.md) uses a minimal example OS image to demonstrate how the Raspberry Pi-specific aspects of secure boot work.